 Be yourself!

-Talk to your listeners directly and include them in your broadcast by using words such as “we”, “us”, and “you”, this will help create a feeling of proximity between you and your audience.
+Talk to your listeners directly and include them in your broadcast by using inclusive vocabulary such as “we”, “us”, and “you”, this is the best way to create a feeling of proximity between you and your audience.

 As you get more and more practice, preparing your radio script should become easier.
-You will find your tone and your own unique style that will keep your listeners coming back for more!
+You’ll find your tone and your own unique style that will keep your listeners coming back for more!